Green Meadow students approach every new day with joy, enthusiasm, and reverence.

-A teacher and an assistant teacher guide the group.
+A teacher and a support teacher guide the group.
 The teachers are very attentive to support each child’s physical, language, social-emotional and cognitive development.
 Their week includes singing and rhymes, storytelling and games, gardening and animal care, art and crafts.

 Nature Explorers Kindergarten

 For ages 3-6 years old, situated on our main campus.
 14 children.
 Combined preschool-kindergarten serving our youngest to oldest in a “family” group learning from one another.

 Nature Explorers Kindergarten has its home-base yard and classroom on the main campus.
 Children engage in forest adventures and explorations, and fall and spring visits to the nearby Farm Kindergarten.
 Weekly visits to the Children’s Garden are for tending their vegetable, flower and herb beds and helping with chicken and bunny care.